pu-232/Facial_regonize/README.md

-To use thecode, install deepface first
+To use the code, install deepface first